 Driving another few minutes east on Route 72 will bring you to the Makapu'u Point Lighthouse Trail parking lot.

 This trail is a relatively easy uphill walk on a paved path.
-It took about 30 minutes for us to reach the top, including a few stops for photos.
+We took about 30 minutes to reach the top, including a few stops for photos.

 We saw one pair of parents carrying their baby in a harness and another pushing a stroller.

 Once you reach the top, there are gorgeous views of Oahu's Windward Coast.
-On a clear day, look east, and you might be able to see Moloka'i, another of the Hawaiian islands.
+On a clear day, look east, and you might see Moloka'i, another of the Hawaiian islands.

 Nu'uanu Pali Lookout